Nikon D3400 vs D750

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3400 and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D750 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.